 To survive in a dangerous world, we learn to operate, like storytelling, pattern-seeking animals, each one of us thinking that OUR story in OUR head is the right one.
 Today we can afford to slow down and think more deeply about certain issues.
 When we do this we can become aware of our own biases.
 We begin to realize that things are often more complicated than we thought.

 Psychologist and Nobel Prize Winner Daniel Kahneman, said: “A reliable way to make people believe in falsehoods is frequent repetition because familiarity is not easily distinguished from truth.”
 Which means, “If there is time to reflect, slowing down is likely to be a good idea.”

-- What Is the Function of Confirmation Bias? – a scentific perspective published in Erkenntnis An International Journal of Scientific Philosophy
+- What Is the Function of Confirmation Bias?
+A scientific perspective published in Erkenntnis An International Journal of Scientific Philosophy

 As mentioned before, confirmation bias occurs subconsciously and so is very difficult to identify.
-The sonner we learn that it exist, the more aware we can become of our own thoughts and perhaps even identify and overcome instances when our biases may hinder our objectivity.
+The sooner we learn that it exists, the more aware we can become of our own thoughts and perhaps even identify and overcome instances when our biases may hinder our objectivity.

 Psychologist Peter Cathcart Wason, who coined the term confirmation bias, left us with this fun little Hypothesis Rule Discovery Task to help us explore it.
 Let’s see if you and your class can do this Confirmation bias class activity!
 What’s the rule behind this sequence of numbers: 2 4 6… — and what comes next?
 Write the correct number and the rule we are looking for in the comments below.
 Now!
 Fast!